 Petersen, Bruce L. Foundations of Pastoral Care.
 (2007) Beacon Hill Press: Kansas City.

-The Students will be formed into discussion groups / teams of 3 or two if necessary.
-If Cohorts already exist they will form the basis for the discussion groups.
+The Students will be formed into discussion groups / teams of at least three (or two if necessary).
+If cohorts already exist, they may form the basis for the discussion groups.

 If possible, the teacher will arrange for a visit to a hospital in the area.